 |International entry requirements||This programme does not accept applications from international students.|

 |International entry for this course|

-We do not accept international students through UCAS.
-However, we do accept International students who successfully complete the Foundation Certificate in Science and Engineering (Health and Medicine) programme at the Liverpool International College.
+We do consider international students through UCAS.
+However, the preferable route is via successful completion of the Foundation Certificate in Science and Engineering (Health and Medicine) programme at the Liverpool International College.
 A clinical visit to a Radiotherapy department as well as a successful interview will also be required.